mondaugen/856_for_zellersasn/doc/manual.md

 #### SKIP

-This behaves the same for N1/BAR, N2 and N3.
+This behaves the same for N1, N2 and N3.
 It determines how many loops to wait until playing the set of notes again.
 Each note set can be set individually.
-This is useful to play different note sets with different densities as sometimes your sequences might get too cluttered. &#x394; in the fully counter-clockwise position, the note set is played every loop.
+This is useful to play different note sets with different densities as sometimes your sequences might get too cluttered.
+With &#x394; in the fully counter-clockwise position, the note set is played every loop.
 In the fully clockwise position, for every 4 loops, the note set plays only 1 time.
 In between more frequent choices are possible, like once every 2 or 3 loops.